Trelystan

-Trelystan is a remote parish and township on the border of the historic county of Montgomeryshire with Shropshire.
+Trelystan is a remote parish and township on the border of what was the historic county of Montgomeryshire with Shropshire.
 Trelystan now forms part of the community of Forden with Leighton and Trelystan in Powys, having previously been its own community until 1987.
 Trelystan was a chapel of ease within the parish of Worthen and it also served the township of Leighton.
 In some old sources the parish is also referred to as Wolston Mynd.

 History

 Elystan Glodrydd, who died in 1010AD, was possibly buried at Trelystan, as the Welsh placename could derive from Cappell Tref Elistan.
 This is first mentioned in the Harleian Manuscript 1973, written by Jacob Chaloner:

 Elistan Glodrith, or Edelstan the renowned, borne in the Castell of Hereford, anno 933, and in the 9 yeare of Edlistan, K of Saxons, who was his godfather, was Earle of Hereford, and Lord of the countrey above Offa dich, betwene Wy and Severne, in tyme of Edelred, K of Saxons.
 He dyed & was buried at Cappell Tref Elistan in Causeland.

 In 1485, Long Mountain by Trelystan was the muster point of the Welsh army of Henry Tudor, led by military commander Sir Rhys ap Thomas.
 They marched from there to Bosworth Field, where they defeated King Richard III.
 Sir Rhys’ wife Efa (English: ‘Eva’) was a direct descendant of Elystan via his grandson Idnerth ap Cadwgan ab Elystan.
 In 1854 Leighton became a separate parish and in 1874 Trelystan also became a parish.
 In 1933 Trelystan, Leighton and Rhos Goch parishes were combined into a larger Trelystan parish.

 Trelystan is now within the Chirbury parish grouping in the Church of England Diocese of Hereford and within the Archdeaconry of Ludlow.